alexdebertolis/MasWolfEcosystem/README.md

 - **Livestock Ratio**: Changes the initial distribution of livestock across the grid.
 - **Initial Number of Agents**: The starting number of wolves, hunters, and the distribution of human habitats.
 - **Human Density Centers**: Adjusts the number of high-density human population centers, affecting human-wolf interactions.
-- **Perception Radii and Movement Parameters for Agents**: Can be tuned to simulate different behaviors and interaction outcomes.
+- **Perception Radius and Movement Parameters for Agents**: Can be tuned to simulate different behaviors and interaction outcomes.

 ### Visualization and Data Collection